Camel Kubernetes plugin

 --source

-Add source file to your integration, this is added to the list of files listed as arguments of the command.
+Add the source file to your integration, this is added to the list of files listed as arguments of the command.

 --annotation